gear-tech/gear/galloc/docs/optimization.md

 - `FT stress-test` with <kbd>gclient</kbd>: This test case has the same steps as the previous one, but it's executed with <kbd>gclient</kbd> instead of <kbd>gtest</kbd>.
 This test is most similar to the real world case because it's executed with the real node and will give the most realistic gas usage.

+  You can see the code of the test case [here](../../gstd/src/benchmarks/mod.rs).

 ### Current implementation
 <a name="current"></a>
 Here are the results of the current implementation of galloc (with static buffer):